Scéno Plus: History

 Patrick Bergé, Scéno Plus’ cofounder and president of the board, grew up in a theatre environment.
 At age of 13, he started working in a theatre and toured with artists until he was 19 years old.
 He decided to focus on theatre projects when he later went to architectural school.
 Patrick Bergé and Lorraine Berthiaume founded Scéno Plus Inc. in February 1985 and concentrated their efforts in designing aesthetic and functional theatres to enhance performer, technician and venue manager work conditions.

 The firm is now headed by Patrick and Lorraine's two sons: Olivier and Vincent Berthiaume-Bergé.

 Realizations

-Scéno Plus past realizations include among others venues like the two first permanent Cirque du Soleil theaters in Las Vegas: the Treasure Island Showroom in Las Vegas (hosting the show “Mystère”) and the Bellagio Theatre (hosting the show “O”) as well as the Cirque du Soleil Theatre at Walt Disney World’s West Side District in Orlando.
-The firm also designed The Colosseum at Caesars Palace for the Celine Dion mega production A New Day and created the Wynn Casino Showroom that hosted the show Le Rêve directed by Franco Dragone.
+Scéno Plus past realizations include among others venues like the two first permanent Cirque du Soleil theaters in Las Vegas: the Mystère Theater at Treasure Island and the O Theater at Bellagio as well as the Cirque du Soleil Theatre that hosts Drawn to Life (and previously La Nouba) at Disney Springs in Walt Disney World.
+The firm also designed The Colosseum at Caesars Palace for the Celine Dion mega production A New Day and created the Wynn Theater that hosted the show Le Rêve at Wynn Las Vegas.

 The firm also designed the rock concert facility The Joint at Hard Rock Hotel & Casino in Las Vegas and the transformable showroom called The Venue at the Horseshoe Casino located in Hammond.